-Ask Us: What was fate of Terrance Theatre's time capsule? - Salisbury Post
+Ask Us: What was fate of Terrace Theatre's time capsule? - Salisbury Post

-Ask Us: What was fate of Terrance Theatre’s time capsule?
+Ask Us: What was fate of Terrace Theatre’s time capsule?

 Editor’s note: Ask Us is a weekly feature published online Mondays and in print on Tuesdays.
 We’ll seek to answer your questions about items or trends in Rowan County.
 Have a question?
 Email it to askus@salisburypost.com.